Nictiz/Nictiz-Snowstorm/README.md

 # Nictiz-Snowstorm
 Modified docker build package for building and deploying snowstorm and elasticsearch containers.
+This has been tested on OSX and Linux - Docker on Windows requires small adjustments.

 # Running snowstorm and elasticsearch from scratch
 This will automatically build the snowstorm container from the IHTSDO GitHub repository.
 Edit the dockerfile in ./snowstorm to reflect the desired version available on GitHub.